23 Best Fantasy Audiobooks for Every Kind of Listener (and with Great Narrators!)

 • Listening length: 22 hours 15 minutes

-• There can be no doubt that one of the best fantasy books in modern times is Joe Abercrombie’s The Blade Itself.
+• Why listen instead of read?
+There can be no doubt that one of the best fantasy books in modern times is Joe Abercrombie’s The Blade Itself.
 A dark yet cheeky tale of sellswords, mages, and other characters of generally roguish inclinations finds its equal in this smirky narration from Steven Pacey.

 The Lies of Locke Lamora by Scott Lynch